openstack-archive/searchlight/doc/source/plugins/neutron.rst

 0.2.0.0 (Mitaka)
 -----------------

+DHCP ports are *not* indexed.
+Neutron doesn't provide a reliable way for Searchlight to index these ports since they are created and modified asynchronously from the subnets that they're attached to.

 All provider:* properties of networks are exposed to administrators only.
 All binding:* properties of ports are also visible only to administrators.
 The 'distributed' and 'ha' router properties are available only to